jonaseck2/angularjs-cordova-box/README.md

 You must use the elevated command prompt to work with the machine.
 Running `vagrant up` from a non-elevated command prompt causes the machine to be unable to sync the share and see items created from the Windows side.

+npm commands on shared folders do not work, even with symlink support or --no-bin-links.
+Currently the only workaround is to install npm in windows and run the commands on the windows host.
+Copying or cloning the generated project to a windows share and running npm install works fine.

 ### 2) Configure your device on the box ###

 The box doesn't have an UI, so there is no emulator, you can only install on the device.
 In order to do so, you need to configure the VirtualBox to see your device through a USB port: